github-linguist/linguist/README.md

 project.languages      #=> { "Ruby" => 0.98, "Shell" => 0.02 }
 ```

-These stats are also printed out by the binary.
+These stats are also printed out by the `linguist` binary.
 Try running `linguist` on itself:

     $ bundle exec linguist lib/
     100%  Ruby